 Topic of Keynote: Application and Drying of Automotive Paints

 University of Washington, USA

-Being one of the internationally prominent researchers and leaders in cryopreservation engineering and cryobiology, Dr. Gao was elected and serves as the President of the Society for Cryobiology (International Society for Low Temperature Biology and Medicine).
-He has received numerous national and international honors/awards, including USA National Cancer Society Award, American Heart Association Award, Asian American Engineer of the Year Award, Bill & Melinda Gates Foundation Award, Whitaker Foundation Award, Washington Foundation Award, Member of the Washington State Academy of Sciences, Fellow of the Society for Cryobiology and Basil J. Luyet Medal, Fellow of AIMBE (American Institute of Medical and Biological Engineering).
-In honor of Dr. Gao for his continued and significant contributions to the cryopreservation science and technology, “Dayong Gao Young Investigator Award” was established in 2019 by the Society for Cryobiology to recognize the most outstanding young cryobiologists and cryo-biomedical engineers in the world every year.
+Being a scientist, educator, and leader in cryopreservation technology and cryo-biomedical engineering, Dr. Gao was elected and serves as the President of the Society for Cryobiology (International Society for Low Temperature Biology and Medicine).
+He received numerous honors/awards, including USA National Cancer Society Award, American Heart Association Award, Asian American Engineer of the Year Award, Bill & Melinda Gates Foundation Award, Whitaker Foundation Award, Washington Foundation Award, and elected Member of the Washington State Academy of Sciences, Fellow of AIMBE (American Institute of Medical and Biological Engineering), Fellow of ASME (American Society of Mechanical Engineers), Fellow of the Society for Cryobiology and Basil J. Luyet Medal.
+In honor of Dr. Gao for his outstanding contributions to the cryopreservation science and technology, “Dayong Gao Young Investigator Award” was established in 2019 by the Society for Cryobiology to recognize the most outstanding young cryobiologists and cryo-biomedical engineers in the world every year.

 Topic of Keynote: Freezing of Living Cells and Organs: A great challenge for thermal science and technology